pypa/pipx/README.md

 ### Sandbox mode

-To easily test your implementation, you can enable the sandbox mode.
-Changes won't be made to your cluster.
+To test your implementation, enable the sandbox mode.
+Changes won't be made to production clusters.

-To enable the sandbox mode, use the third parameter of the configuration, or set it separately:
+To enable sandbox mode, use the third parameter of the configuration, or set it separately:

 ```php
 $configuration = Configuration::withCredentials('username', 'password', true);
 ```

-Or
+... or:

 ```php
 $configuration = (new Configuration())